There are a number of various tools to finesse a search, but some of the most commonly used tools are:

 To find a specific phrase, with the words next to each other in order, use double quotation marks around the phrase:

-To search for different forms of a root word, such as vaccin* to find vaccine, vaccines, vaccinate, vaccination, vaccinations, etc..
-You can use a wildcard to look for alternate letters within a word, such as wome*n to find woman as well as women.
-The asterisk * is used in the library catalog and many databases for this.
+To search for different forms of a root word, such as vaccin* to find vaccine, vaccines, vaccinate, vaccination, vaccinations, etc. The asterisk * is used in the library catalog and many databases for this.

 To build a search to combine the concepts, use a nested search: